janstarke/dfir-timeline/README.md

 In the following description I omit the fact that every distinct record and every descriptor must be preceded by its length.

-### Objects
+### Record packs

-All data in the record format are specified as an *object*, which is simply a tuple (a *fixarray* of length 2) consisting of an object type and the object data.
+All data in the record format are specified as a *record pack*, which is simply a tuple (a *fixarray* of length 2) consisting of an record pack type and the record pack data.

 ```
    ┌──────────────────────────── msgpack type ext8/ext16/ext32